starlit-nox/reading-notes/301/Class03/classnotes_03.md

 **What does .map() return?**

-- It returns an li element.
-(List element)
+- It iterates an array and manipulates or changes the data in the items

 ---

 **If I want to loop through an array and display each value in JSX, how do I do that in React?**

-- Answer
+- You put a component in the function

 ---